Ilhias/Data-Science-Projects/README.md

 # Data-Science-Projects
-Explore my diverse collection of projects showcasing machine learning, data analysis, and more.
+Welcome to my Data Science Projects repository!
+Here you’ll find a curated collection of projects that showcase my skills in data analysis, machine learning, and data visualisation.
+Each project highlights practical applications of Python, R, SQL, and BI tools, with real-world datasets and clear, reproducible workflows.